Kottiyoor Vysakha Mahotsavam: Legend

 The story continues with the act of Vishnu pacifying Shiva, who was in deep grief at seeing the half-burned corpse of his beloved wife.
 Vishnu embraced Shiva to pacify him.
 Shiva, unable to part with Sati, took her corpse and wandered.
 The body parts of the corpse of Sati Devi fell in the places Shiva travelled.
-The places where the body parts Sati Devi's corpse fell came to be known as Shakti Peethas.
+The places where the body parts Sati Devi's corpse fell came to be known as Shakta pithas.

 Mythology

 The mythological story of Daksha Yaga has immense influence in Shaivism and Shaktism literal Vaishnava philoPrajapathis derived from or resulted in an epilogue of this tale.
-These include the origin of Shakti Peethas, the marriage of Shiva and Shree Parvathi, resulting in the birth of Ganesh and Subrahmanya, and the story about the death of Kamadeva.
+These include the origin of Shakta pithas, the marriage of Shiva and Shree Parvathi, resulting in the birth of Ganesh and Subrahmanya, and the story about the death of Kamadeva.

 Daksha, one of the Prajapatis, was a son of Brahma and among his foremost creations.
 The name Daksha means “Skilled One.”
 He had two wives: Prasoothi and Panchajani (Virini).
 His youngest daughter, Sati (also known as Uma due to her generous austerity), was born from Prasoothi, the daughter of the Prajapati Manu.
 Sati was Daksha's beloved child, and he always carried her with him.
 The name Sati signifies the feminine aspect of Sat (meaning “The Truth”).
 She is also called Dakshayani, as she follows Daksha's path.
 This name is derived from the Sanskrit words Daksha (referring to Daksha himself) and Ayana(meaning “Walk” or “Path”).

 The mythology of Daksha Yaga is primarily recounted in the Vayu Purana.
 It also appears in the Kasi Kanda of the Skanda Purana, the Kurma Purana, the Harivamsa Purana, and the Padma Purana.
 Additionally, the Linga Purana, Shiva Purana, and Matsya Purana provide details of this incident.

 The mythology is derived from the ancient Sanskrit texts called Puranas.